Has the government introduced the Football Governance Bill?

 Given this pledge was only to “introduce” a bill, we’ve rated it as “Achieved”.

-On 24 October 2024, the government introduced what it called a “strengthened” Football Governance Bill in the House of Lords, which, if passed, will establish an independent regulator.
+On 24 October 2024, the government introduced what it called a “strengthened” Football Governance Bill in the House of Lords in order to establish an independent regulator.

-This bill made some changes to the version introduced earlier in the year by the Conservatives, such as requiring clubs to provide “effective engagement” with supporters over changes to ticket prices, and removing the need for the regulator to “consider government foreign policy and trade when approving club takeovers”.
+This bill made some changes to the version introduced earlier that year by the Conservatives, such as requiring clubs to provide “effective engagement” with supporters over changes to ticket prices, and removing the need for the regulator to “consider government foreign policy and trade when approving club takeovers”.

 Did you spot something that needs updating?
 Contact us.